james-spears/alpha/k8s/k8s.md

     service/rdms created
     ```

-    When complete, type these two comands into the terminal 1):
+    When complete, type these two commands into the terminal 1):
     ```
     kubectl get pods
     ```